Harishchandu12/Black_Friday_Sales_Prediction_Project/README.md

 A retail company seeks to understand customer purchasing patterns, specifically the purchase amounts across different product categories.
 The dataset provided includes a summary of purchases made by various customers over the past month for a selection of high-demand products.
 In addition to purchase amounts, the data includes customer demographics—such as age, gender, marital status, city type, and length of residence in the current city—and product details, including product ID and product category.

-This project uses the Black Friday dataset to build a prediction model, applying machine learning techniques like Linear Regression, Random Forest Regression and XG Boost Regression.
+This project uses the Black Friday dataset to explore the key factors influencing Black Friday transactions, such as demographics (age, gender, marital status, residency) and build a prediction model, applying machine learning techniques like Linear Regression, Random Forest Regression and XG Boost Regression.
 The performance and accuracy of these methods are compared, with a focus on data pre-processing and visualization for optimal results.

 MAE, RMSE and R2  helps to measure the accuracy and errors.